 What are the Liberty Hall Ruins?

-The Ruins, as they're called by W&L folks, connect us with our past.
-They are the remains of the oldest building of the original Liberty Hall Academy.
+The Ruins are the remains of the oldest building of the original Liberty Hall Academy.
 Dating from 1793, the Ruins are on W&L's back campus, overlooking our athletic fields.
 The view of the mountains from here is outstanding, and the area around the Ruins is popular for concerts, receptions, or just hanging out with friends playing Frisbee golf.
 Our anthropology students have done some extensive archaeological excavations of the Liberty Hall Ruins to learn about our past.